Campus Improvement Plan

 Family and Community Engagement Strengths

-SBE is very fortunate to have a variety of community organizations donate and support the mission and vision of the campus by building strong partnerships and giving of time, talent and money to assist with making SBE a successful school.
-SBE will continue to have the support of Chapelwood with the implementation of the SBISD Read program, Reading Buddies, for our 2nd grade students.
-Los Carnales y La Familia continues to support our students through their donation of supplies and motivating prizes for perfect attendance.
+SBE is very fortunate to have a variety of community organizations donate and support the mission and vision of the campus by building strong partnerships and giving of their time, talent and money to assist with making SBE a successful school.
+SBE will continue to have the support of Chapelwood with the implementation of the SBISD Read program and Reading Buddies for our 2nd grade students.
+Los Carnales y La Familia continues to support our students through their donation of school supplies and motivating prizes for perfect attendance.
 The Spring Branch Memorial Sports Association is our "Sister School" and supports our school by providing essential student supplies, funds for student activities, and celebratory meals for teachers.
+The Talasek Group was invaluable new partner for our school by providing our 4th and 5th grades with jackets at the start of winter as well as donating gifts for all students.

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 1: The impact of the pandemic can still be felt in our attendance rate.
-Root Cause: Parents got used to the lax approach to attendance during the height of the pandemic.
+Problem Statement 3: The impact of the pandemic can still be felt in our attendance rate.
+Root Cause: Parents go used to the lax approach to attendance during the pandemic.

 Goal 1: Student Achievement